 Fear: I Will Change Forever

 Most women opting for vaginal birth freak out at the thought they would never be the same down under.
-Their partners would not want them and everything would hurt.

 Why you shouldn’t fear is because our body is highly elastic during childbirth.
 No matter what the weight of the baby, there are usually no tears or stitches or cuts.
 The hormones relaxin and estrogen prepares the body for the normal birth, furthermore, your vagina would heal within few weeks.